cockroachlabs/workshop_labs/serializable-transactions/labs.md

 ## Overview

-CockroachDB only uses the `SERIALIZABLE` isolation level, the highest logical isolation level, required transactions are ACID guaranteed.
+CockroachDB only uses the `SERIALIZABLE` isolation level, the highest logical isolation level, required to guarantee ACID transactions.

 For a light overview and understanding of isolation levels, here's a short and useful [tutorial](https://www.cockroachlabs.com/docs/v20.1/demo-serializable.html).

-However, the most comprehensive information on Transaction in CockroachDB is [the Transaction doc](https://www.cockroachlabs.com/docs/v20.1/transactions.html).
+However, the most comprehensive information on Transaction in CockroachDB is [the Transactions doc](https://www.cockroachlabs.com/docs/v20.1/transactions.html).

 For in-depth understanding, check also the [architecture pages for the transaction layer](https://www.cockroachlabs.com/docs/v20.1/architecture/transaction-layer.html).